 §551.321.
 Determination of Employability.

-(a) A facility must comply with Texas Health and Safety Code, Chapter 250 (relating to Nurse Aide Registry and Criminal History Checks of Employees and Applicants for Employment in Certain Facilities Serving the Elderly or Persons with Disabilities).
+(a) A facility must comply with Texas Health and Safety Code, Chapter 250 (relating to Nurse Aide Registry and Criminal History Checks of Employees and Applicants for Employment in Certain Facilities Serving the Elderly, Persons with Disabilities, or Persons with Terminal Illness).

-(b) Before a facility hires an applicant for employment, the facility must search the employee misconduct registry (EMR) established under the Texas Health and Safety Code, §253.007, and the nurse aide registry (NAR) maintained under the Omnibus Budget Reconciliation Act of 1987 (Public Law Number 100-203) to determine if the applicant is designated in the EMR or NAR as unemployable.
-The EMR and NAR may be accessed on the DADS Internet website.
+(b) Before a facility hires an applicant for employment, the facility must search the EMR established under the Texas Health and Safety Code, §253.007, and the NAR established under Texas Health and Safety Code §253.008 to determine if the applicant is designated in the EMR or NAR as unemployable.
+The EMR and NAR may be accessed on the HHSC Internet website.

 (c) In addition to the initial search of the EMR and NAR, a facility must conduct a search of the EMR and NAR to determine if the employee is designated in either registry as unemployable, as follows: